BrunoBelucci/cohirf/README.md

 conda env create -f environment.yml
 ```

 We have also a supplementary dependency on an internal library `ml_experiments`.
-To install it go to its directory and
+To install, download it from
-run:
+https://github.com/BrunoBelucci/ml_experiments, go to its directory and run:

 ```bash
 pip install -e .